 As art historian and curator Rudi Fuchs concluded on Virtosu’s abstract works, “It has become very difficult to take things which are imaginative and beautiful and utterly unusual for granted.
 To me it is this issue which is being forced by Virtosu’s paintings.
 I like those paintings, but I do not quite know why.
-I look at them and I see freedom of mind, sovereign will, unusual imagination, superior skill and precision”
+I look at them and I see freedom of mind, sovereign will, unusual imagination, superior skill and precision.”
+The Christening Of Homosexual by Gheorghe Virtosu represents nothing less than the inescapable and incontrovertible apex of the artist’s mature output.

 In the painting centerpiece there is a primarily blue figure, just above the discernible figures of people.
 The blue contains yellow, red, purple and silver in such a way as to communicate the omnipresent acceptance of all colors and shapes.
 All are equally accepted and loved.